modestimpala/VotVChaosMod/README.md

-1. Start your game with UE4SS enabled, through r2modman or manual setup.
+1. Start your game with mods enabled, through r2modman or manual setup.

 2. Launch ChaosBot from main menu